-There's an app for almost everything these days, though we play favorites for whichever will deliver piping hot Thai or Italian right to our door in an hour (translation: whenever we're mildly or not so mildly hungover).
-However, in not-so-far-off second, we appreciate any app that will make our 4:30 p.m. under-eyes look a little less crease-like and our 24/7 pores look a little less crater-like (translation: the godsend that is Facetune).
+There's an app for almost everything these days, though we play favorites for whichever will deliver piping hot Thai or Italian right to our door in an hour.
+However, in a not-so-far-off second, we appreciate any app that will make our 4:30 p.m. under-eyes look a little less crease-like and our pores look a little less crater-like (translation: the godsend that is Facetune).
 Now, if only there were a way to bring that same instantaneous blurring magic to our phone-tapping and brush-holding, makeup-applying fingertips.
 Oh wait, we can.

 Not surprisingly, things can go awry relatively quickly, and pretty soon the quest for a complexion-changing primer can turn into a nightmare fit for Elm Street.
-So we thought we'd do some of the dirty work for you—undertaking the essential nit-picky product testing and photo-taking fire drills necessary to deem which blurring primers are A) the best and B) worthy of your time, money, and stunning makeup job.
-Ahead, 13 of the best blurring primers that have converted Team Byrdie to Team Primer and simultaneously made us less dependent on our Facetune smoothing technique.
-Keep scrolling!
+So we thought we'd do some of the dirty work for you—undertaking the essential nit-picky product testing and photo-taking fire drills necessary to deem which blurring primers really work.

 In the world of clean and organic skincare, there isn't a lot to choose from when it comes to the best blurring primers.
-However, this one from Vapour Beauty is truly a diamond in the glow-enhancing rough.
-It's an investment, but a litany of praise-rich reviews deem it 100% worthwhile.
+However, this one from Vapour Beauty is truly a diamond in the glow-enhancing rough—it soothes, moisturizes, and clarifies the skin while providing a flawless canvas for makeup.

 Usually, I steer clear of any product labeled "hydrating" or "moisturizing," as said adjectives quickly translate "greasy" or "oil-slicked" on my acne-prone face.
 However, this option from Tarte seems to be the magical exception.
 It blurs pores, blemishes, and uneven skin tone exceptionally well while also keeping my skin at an optimum level of hydration—not too matte and not too wet.
 I'm obsessed and have been using it almost every day after my moisturizer and before my foundation.